I had a crap week last week.

 - Let’s look at Ken.
 Ken eats nothing but whole plants.
-Everything he eats is grown in a one mile radius from his yurt, he constantly smells like patchouli mixed with sweat – even after a shower, he doesn’t eat sugar, never wears shoes, sweats chia seeds and won’t touch anything processed that’s been tainted by “big brother”.
+Everything he eats is grown in a one mile radius from his yurt, he constantly smells like patchouli mixed with sweat – even after a shower, he doesn’t eat sugar, never wears shoes, sweats chia seeds and won’t touch anything processed (as in tainted by “big brother”).

-Okay – do you have him pictured in your mind, just hanging out slicing an apple with his pocketknife and smiling as he pops each slice into his hippie mouth?
+Okay – do you have Ken pictured in your mind, just hanging out slicing an apple with his pocketknife and smiling as he pops each slice into his hippie mouth?

 Okay – good.

 - Now let’s take a looksy at Julie.
 Julie is a chick who won’t eat a vegetable, needs meat with each meal or she doesn’t consider it a meal, she drinks soda like Miley Cyrus drinks social media, and she’s convinced herself that Pop Tarts belong in the fruit category.

 Let’s go back to Ken.
 It would be hard for Ken to eat healthier than he already does, and a crappy eating day for him only means that he forgot to drink his wheatgrass shot because he accidentally meditated too long.

 For Julie it’s a different story.
 Julie has lots of room for improvement.
 If she even swapped out one of her McDonald’s burgers for a veggie burger just a few times a week it would be a great start.
 And a crappy eating day for Julie might mean she skipped breakfast, ate a Snickers bar for lunch and had cheese fries for dinner.